gemc/clas12Tags/README.md

 <br>

-# How to create the CLAS12 detector geometry database
+# How to create the CLAS12 geometry databases

 <br>